Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

 * Each pull request (PR) should be addressing/closing an open issue.
   *Usually*.

-* The PR title should be useful and descriptive (not just the issue#).
+* The PR title should be useful and descriptive.

+    * The PR title should not include the issue #.
+(The issue# is not a meaningful description of the PR.)

     * Titles of PR, Issues, and commits should be <= 50 characters.  *Usually*.

-    * Suggested format of the PR Title:
+    * Format of the PR Title:

       ```
       [<TYPE>:<MODULE>] <SUBJECT>